 Jason West was born on July 1, 1970, to William West and Judy Dunn in Columbus Ohio.
 Jason was a graduate of the University of Illinois where he ran track and cross-country, In 2000, he earned his MBA from the University of Chicago.
 Jason had an extensive career at SRAM spanning various assignments during his 25+ years with the company.

 Jason spent nearly three decades at SRAM, where he began his career in 1996 as the quality manager of the SRAM Chicago factory.
-His talent for solving complex problems, building strong teams, and navigating change with calm confidence propelled him through a series of leadership roles, including Factory Manager, Product Team Leader, Category Manager, Vice President of After Market Sales and Vice President of Sale Operations.
+His talent for solving complex problems, building strong teams, and navigating change with calm confidence propelled him through a series of leadership roles, including Factory Manager, Product Team Leader, Category Manager, Vice President of After Market Sales and Vice President of Sales Operations.
 Jason played a pivotal role in the Sachs, RockShox, Truvativ, Avid and Zipp integrations, guiding teams through transformative moments in the company’s history with his characteristic steadiness and clarity.

 Most recently, Jason served as Vice President of After Market Sales and Vice President of Sales Operations, roles that reflected both his deep technical expertise and his intuitive understanding of people.
 He was known for listening more than he spoke, for asking the right questions, and for elevating the work of those around him.
 His colleagues admired him not only for his leadership, but for his kindness, his patience, and his unwavering commitment to doing things the right way.